 - on the palms of the hands or on the fingers

 - on the soles of the feet or on the toes

-- on the buttocks
+- on the buttocks and genitals

 Children and adolescents are the most commonly affected people.
 Adults are rarely infected, although pregnant women who have not been exposed to the virus before have a higher chance of becoming infected.
 Daycare centres, parks, nursery schools, and other places where children play with each other are potential sites for the infection to be transmitted from one child to another.
 HFMD is most common in the summer and early fall.

 A pregnant woman who is infected may show mild or no signs of illness.
 If she is infected just before her delivery, the infection can be transmitted to the newborn resulting in only a mild illness in the baby.
 Rarely, multiple-organ infections occur.

 During the acute phase, a person can infect others through secretions from the nose and throat.
 Discharge due to coughing and sneezing can cause the virus to be transmitted easily.
 Young children who tend to drool can also transmit the infection through their saliva.

 Until the blisters dry, a person should be regarded as infectious.
 Fluid from the blisters contains the virus.
 The virus is also present in the feces for several weeks after symptoms of illness have vanished.
 An infected person who does not develop the illness will also have the virus present in the stools.